norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 ## The limits of prompt engineering
 The lion's share of LLM Engineering coverage has been devoted to _prompt engineering_, or crafting the content we submit in a turn so that it produces the most desirable outcome.
 An entire ecosystem has rapidly developed around prompt design, from prompt engineering classes to prompt exchange marketplaces - all from the idea that from the "perfect prompt" you can coax the "perfect output."

 Henry, Sandler's character in _50 First Dates_, may have been one of the earliest prompt engineers.
 Early in the film Henry falls in love with Lucy and agrees not to tell her about her injury, instead wooing her anew each day.
 His daily "prompts" to re-win her heart begin abysmally, with most ending in rejection.
-Over time his technique evolves, until Lucy falls for him day in and day out.
-We see this same example in countless language model demos, where a meticulously crafted prompt is used to visualize analytics for a dataset or generate a spot-on cover letter.
+Over time his technique evolves, until Lucy consistently falls for him every day.
+We see this same example in countless language model demos, where a meticulously crafted prompt is used to visualize analytics for a dataset, or generate a spot-on cover letter.

-But how useful is this prompting, really?
+Thut how useful is this prompting, really?
 In the movie, Henry finally addresses the extreme limitations in a life of infinite first dates, and tells Lucy about her condition.
 With a language model, a "perfect prompt" executed in isolation is just as limited in value.
 Complex tasks require many complex steps, each building on a modified state - and this cannot be accomplished in a single turn.
 While prompt engineering is certainly an important piece of the puzzle, it doesn't remotely solve our problem alone.

 ## RAG, a newspaper, and a video tape
 For both Lucy and the language model, things get interesting once we start externalizing memories.
 Retrieval Augmented Generation (RAG) is probably a close second to prompt engineering in the sheer volume of attention paid.
 RAG can be more simply stated as "store text somewhere, then on each turn search that text and add bits to the prompt."
 The most common RAG implementations today are blind semantic searches, where every user input is searched against the RAG store by semantic similarity, and then the top few search results are combined with the user input as the prompt.
 They look something like this: